Guides

 The need for highly-skilled and experienced board directors to navigate businesses through these challenges has never been greater.

-What skills do I need to become a non-executive company director?
+What skills are required to become a non-executive company director?

 Good non-executive directors require excellent diplomatic skills.